THU-KEG/COPEN/readme.md

 # COPEN
-Dataset and code for ``COPEN: Probing Conceptual Knowledge in Pre-trained Language Models''.
+Dataset and code for EMNLP 2022 paper [''COPEN: Probing Conceptual Knowledge in Pre-trained Language Models''](https://arxiv.org/abs/2211.04079).
 COPEN is a COnceptual knowledge Porobing bENchmark which aims to analyze the conceptual understanding capabilities of Pre-trained Language Models (PLMs).
 Specifically, COPEN consists of three tasks:
 - Conceptual Similarity Judgment (CSJ).
 Given a query entity and several candidate entities, the CSJ task requires to